Azure/terraform-azurerm-avm-res-avs-privatecloud/examples/full_gen_2/_header.md

     - A DNS forwarder zone for the test domain
     - A DHCP server configured in NSX-T
     - An update to the default NSX-T DNS service adding the custom domain forwarder zone
-    - An ExpressRoute authorization key
-    - An ExpressRoute Gateway connection to an example ExpressRoute gateway in a virtual network.
     - A delete lock on the private cloud resource
     - The system-managed identity enabled
     - An Azure Netapp Files (ANF) Account, Pool, and Volume created in the same availalbility zone for testing external storage